ucsbfinaid/Shopping-Sheet/README.md

 the new Shopping Sheet.

-On September 28, 2012, the Department of Education provided a [HTML template](http://ifap.ed.gov/eannouncements/092812ImplementoftheFinancialAidShopSheet.html) that could be used by instutitons to display the Shopping Sheet on their website.
+On September 28, 2012, the Department of Education provided a [HTML template](http://ifap.ed.gov/eannouncements/092812ImplementoftheFinancialAidShopSheet.html) that could be used by institutions to display the Shopping Sheet on their website.

 ## Why Create This Template?